 During almost 30 years as a pediatrician, I’ve worked with countless parents who’ve felt guilt and shame, as if not being able to tame colic makes them a failed parent.
 When you’re so darn worn out, it’s unfortunately common to give in to these unhelpful doubts.
 As Lee says in her post, “The only thing that changed was my increasing anxiety that my son would not turn out ‘just fine.’
 That I was failing on some fundamental level as a mother.”

 I have my own theory on colic.
-I believe that in a “weird” sort of a way, our babies are born 3 months too soon.
+I believe that in a “weird” sort of a way, our babies are born three months too soon.
 Think about it: Baby horses are ready to run from the very first day, but our babies are so immature they need our help…even just to burp!
 Instead of being plunked down on a flat crib in a stone-silent room, my work has shown that infants need to transition more slowly into our big world.
-Imitating the five soothing, hypnotic rhythms they experienced in the womb (the so-called “5 S’s”) are just what they need in those first 3-4 month.
+Imitating the five soothing, hypnotic rhythms they experienced in the womb (the so-called “5 S’s”) are just what they need in those first three to four months.

 Years later, I realized technology could be another tool to help parents.
-From that idea, Happiest Baby invented SNOO Smart Sleeper.
+From that idea, I came up with Happiest Baby’s SNOO Smart bassinet.
 With “responsive” tech based on the 5 S’s, it detects a baby’s cries and provides just the right amount of sound and motion to sooth them and stretches sleep longer.
-SNOO lends a helping hand to families struggling to settle their babies—especially their colicky babies--and get the rest they need.
+SNOO lends a helping hand to families struggling to settle their babies—especially their colicky babies—and get the rest they need.

 But equally important to relieving your baby’s discomfort from colic is relieving YOUR discomfort.
-One of doctor’s biggest concerns is that this type of persistent crying—and the exhaustion it causes—can trigger very serious health issues in parents, including postpartum depression.
-Some women slip easily into depression (though there’s evidence that fathers often suffer from postpartum depression, too) and the added stress of colic could definitely push a new mom down that path.
-The point is, you’re not alone.
-Definitely reach out to a doctor if you have symptoms of PDD.
+One of doctors’ biggest concerns is that this type of persistent crying—and the exhaustion it causes—can trigger very serious health issues in parents, including postpartum depression.
+Some women slip easily into depression (Mental Health Resources for New Parents]

 And one important reminder: Never shake your baby!
 So, if you are getting frustrated or angry because of your baby’s crying, please put your baby down for a little bit.
 And, make sure to tell everyone helping with the baby the same.)